How to use audience research to fuel your marketing & PR campaigns

 - Audience intelligence: Audience intelligence is the practice of extracting key and valuable insights about audiences through data from various sources, which allows you to inform, define and plan your strategies based on rich, real-time data, generating authentic business value.

 - Interviews with customers: Another way to conduct research is to interview your current customers.
-This can be done via email, phone or video conference.
+This can be done in person, via email, through your business phone platform or video conference.

 - Focus groups: Focus groups usually take place in person.
 A group of potential or current customers can be gathered and questions can be asked to gain insight into any number of elements.